Body image: Men

 Similarly, media depictions idealizing a muscular physique have led to body dissatisfaction among young men.
-As many as 45% of teenage boys may suffer from Body Dysmorphic Disorder (BDD), a mental illness whereby an individual compulsively focuses on self-perceived bodily flaws.
+As many as 45% of teenage boys may suffer from body dysmorphic disorder (BDD), a mental illness whereby an individual compulsively focuses on self-perceived bodily flaws.
 Men may also suffer from muscle dysmorphia and may incessantly pursue muscularity without ever becoming fully satisfied with their physiques.

-Research shows that the greatest impact on men’s criticism of their bodies comes from their male peers, including likeminded individuals or potentially people they admire who are around the same age, as opposed to romantic partners, female peers, or male relatives like fathers or brothers.
+Research shows that the greatest impact on men's criticism of their bodies comes from their male peers, including likeminded individuals or potentially people they admire who are around the same age, as opposed to romantic partners, female peers, or male relatives like fathers or brothers.
 18% of adolescent males were most worried about their weights and physiques (Malcore, 2016); 29% frequently thought about their appearances.; 50% had recently complained about the way they looked.
 25% of males report having been teased about their weight, while 33% specify social media as the source for self-consciousness.
 Following celebrities on social media sites makes it possible to interact personally with celebrities, which has been shown to influence male body image.
 A number of respondents also admitted to being affected by negative body talk from others.
+53% of boys cited advertisements as a "major source of pressure to look good; [though] social media (57%) and friends (68%) exerted more influence, while celebrities (49%) were slightly less persuasive".
+22% of adolescent boys thought that the ideals depicted by the media were aspirational, while 33% called them healthy.